--A Powerful Saddle Horse Sport Horse Sire--

 "As the country presents only timber of a very unyielding nature and stone walls, our horses are excellent fencers, and many sportsmen from your side, have been struck with their extraordinary qualities in this respect...The Canadian hunter is as good a standing as flying jumper, and it is absolutely requisite that he should be; for, in some of our thickly-wooded courses, it is impossible to run at the leap. ("Fox Hunting in Canada" Chasseur 1836).

-The Canadian hunter of Chasseur's day was the Running Horse, early Morgan and the new Canadian Pacer breed.
+The Canadian hunter of Chasseur's day was the Running Horse, early Morgan and the new Canadian Pacer breed-- a breed built from the Morgan/Narragansett cross.
 Thoroughbreds did not arrive in Canada until 1867 ( Smith 1931).
 Let that sink in...these horses were our native sport horse breed, direct descendants of the colonial imports of Irish Hobby and English Running Horse.

 Arvo's main genetic dominance, like Borealis, has shifted to the more recent lines, in his case he carries 6 lines of the great Wing Commander, and he is the focal point for the background power of 49 lines of Bourbon King (7-10th generation) and 61 lines of Rex Peavine (7th-10th generation).